rameekarthikeyan/myprojects/README.md

 # Summary of the projects
+Prediction - Training data with 108 features and around one million observations were given.
+All features and response variables were numeric.
+GLM is used to predict the response variable.
+Coded in python.

 ImageActionIdentify - Training data with images of different type of drivers were given.
 Ranger package in R was used to predict distracted driving in the test data set.